I spent $343 for one month of blueprint. this post shares what I got and what my thoughts on it are!

 Nabeel Qureshi (Twitter): a startup founder who was previously at Palantir, having been a Emergent Ventures awardee prior to that.
 He has a high-signal website with posts on thinking, reflecting, and optimizing well.
 My favorite articles from him include:

 Principles: An expansive yet concise list of important things the author has learned.
 Worth reading at least twice.
+This is my personal favorite short-form advice post I’ve ever read.

 How to sell: Everything the author wishes they’d known before they did startup sales